buryhuang/mcp-unipile/README.md

 ## Overview

 A Model Context Protocol (MCP) server implementation that provides integration with the Unipile messaging platform.
-This server enables AI models to interact with messages from various messaging platforms (LinkedIn, WhatsApp, Instagram, Messenger, Telegram) through a standardized interface.
+This server enables AI models to interact with messages from various messaging platforms (Mobile, Mail, WhatsApp, LinkedIn, Slack, Twitter, Telegram, Instagram, Messenger) through a standardized interface.

 For more information about the Model Context Protocol and how it works, see [Anthropic's MCP documentation](https://www.anthropic.com/news/model-context-protocol).